 Al Qaida Sanctions Committee: Statement by Ambassador Wittig

-As of today states are no longer required to take measures described in paragraph 1 of resolution 1989 (2011) with respect to Mr. Saad Rashed Mohammed Al-Faqih and the Movement for Reform in Arabia (MIRA).
+As of today states are no longer required to take the measures described in paragraph 1 of resolution 1989 (2011) with respect to Mr. Yasin Abdullah Ezzedine Qadi (Kadi).

-In this regard Ambassador Wittig, who currently chairs the Al Qaida Sanctions Committee, issues the following statement:
+On this occassion Ambassador Wittig, Permanent Representative of Germany to the United Nations, who currently chairs the Al Qaida Sanctions Committee, issues the following statement:

 "The Al-Qaida Sanctions Committe today agreed to follow the Ombudsperson’s recommendation and remove Mr. Qadi’s name from the Al-Qaida Sanctions List.
 This decision is the result of thorough considerations among members of the Committee, based on a comprehensive report provided to the Committee by the Omudsperson.